Ledgestone/AIToolkit/README.md

 ## Reusing Composed Processes

-After building a set of AITools together it is super easy to reuse the composed AIProcess.
-All you have to do is create a function that takes in a name and returns this created AIProcess, and then you can create and use them just as any other AITool.
+After building a set of AITools together it is super easy to reuse the composed Process.
+All you have to do is create a function that takes in a name and returns this created Process, and then you can create and use them just as any other AITool.
 See examples of this in ai_toolkit/composed.

 Let's see an example of how we would create the same flow we just created using a composed tool that incorporates retrieving the prompt we want from the PromptLayer registry and then tracking the request using PromptLayer.